Maebbie/Udon-Graph-Triggers/README.md

 |RandomChance | These triggers only fire at random.| A chance between 0.0 (never) to 1.0 (always) can be set|
 |Delayed | These triggers have a field to set a delay for the action.|

-Requirements
+Requirements:
 Only the VRChat SDK

 Nodes are set at the same position on the graph across all behaviours found here.
-This means Events, SetActive and other nodes that occur multiple times are always found at the same spot.
+This means Events, SetActive and other nodes that occur multiple times across multiple scripts are always found at the same spot.
 These behaviours run entirely on vanilla Udon Graph and require no UdonSharp and no other dependencies to work.
 They exist to remove dependency of 3. parties to continue maintaining their projects.
 Simple triggers should only need simple requirements.